cstosgale/prom-python-exporter/README.md

-# Example Prometheus Instrumentation for Python
+# Docker container for running a Python Exporter for Prometheus

-This is a quick example of how to instrument your Flask-based Python app with the Python Prometheus client.
+This project provides you with a docker container which can be used to run python code as a prometheus exporter.

 This project is built with:

-- Python 3.6.x
+- The latest python version
+- The latest prometheus-client version, installed via pip

 And is packaged as a Docker container.
-The two top level dependencies are:

-- Flask==0.12.2
-- prometheus-client==0.0.21

-See the [requirements file](./requirements.txt) for more details.

 ## Prometheus